 This one gets asked a lot: does lion's mane give you energy?
 The honest answer is: not in the way caffeine does.

-Lion’s mane is caffeine-free and doesn’t stimulate the nervous system directly.
-What it can do is reduce cognitive fatigue, the mental exhaustion that comes from heavy thinking, stress, or sustained focus.
-When your brain is firing more efficiently and experiencing less fog and inflammation, you tend to feel more alert and “on” without the jitteriness or crash that comes with stimulants.
+Lion's mane is caffeine-free and doesn't stimulate the nervous system directly.
+What it may do is help reduce cognitive fatigue — the mental exhaustion that comes from heavy thinking, stress, or sustained focus.
+When your brain is firing more efficiently and experiencing less fog, you may tend to feel more alert and "on" without the jitteriness or crash that comes with stimulants.

-So think of it less as an energy booster and more as an energy sustainer, one that keeps your mental output consistent throughout the day rather than spiking and crashing it.
-For people sensitive to caffeine or just trying to cut back on energy drinks, this makes lion’s mane a compelling alternative.
+So think of it less as an energy booster and more as a potential energy sustainer — one that may help keep your mental output more consistent throughout the day rather than spiking and crashing.
+For people sensitive to caffeine or just trying to cut back on energy drinks, this makes lion's mane a compelling area to explore.

 How to Take Lion's Mane: Dosage & Tips